ACD Research Strategy

 Current Projects and Collaborations:

 In the spring of 2023, with funds raised by the CCDS community, ACD launched the first ever Creatine Deficiency Research Center (CDRC) at the University of Utah.
 Under the mentorship of Drs.
 Nicola Longo and Marzia Pasquali, the first of several planned projects was launched by Dr. Steven Baker.
-To learn more about the Baker Lab and the research being done to find a potential therapy for Creatine Transporter Deficiency, you may view his live interview conducted Fall of 2022, his progress update shared November of 2023, or read more on Baker’s lab page (hint: be sure to click each of the tabs up top).
+To learn more about Dr. Baker’s research to find a potential therapy for Creatine Transporter Deficiency, you may view his live interview conducted Fall of 2022, his progress update shared November of 2023, or most recently, his 2024 Symposium talk.

 The Association for Creatine Deficiencies (ACD) and Boston Children’s Hospital at Harvard Medical School have launched a collaboration to investigate the potential of functional near-infrared spectroscopy (fNIRS) technology, which has been enabled by a Ludwick Family Foundation grant. fNIRS technology will be studied to determine its potential as a non-invasive biomarker for patients affected by Creatine Transporter Deficiency (CTD) and guanidinoacetate methyltransferase (GAMT) Deficiency.
 This collaboration represents the first non-invasive technology to assess disease severity in those with Cerebral Creatine Deficiency Syndromes (CCDS), increasing access to medically necessary assessment tools for children with disabilities.